-– NOT LYING: It is so tempting (sooooo, so tempting) to tell some untruths in order to sugarcoat this painful experience.
-This is usually people’s first strategy for “not hurting someone” but guess what: it fails, pretty much every time.
-You know why?
-Because sugarcoating something like this is not heroically helping someone else avoid pain; it’s actually you trying to avoid your own pain.
-You’re trying to avoid the discomfort, the guilt, the sadness, the seeing the face of someone who just got hurt… by you.
-And rather than preventing their pain, you’re actually potentially increasing it.
-Even the best, most believable lie (“I’ve decided I just want to be single for a while”) leaves them brokenhearted but hopeful, only to have their heart DOUBLE-broken when they see you start dating someone else, whenever that happens.
-Don’t leave them hanging onto false hope; rip off the Band-Aid, cleanly, quickly, kindly.
-It’s a kindness to soothe your own guilt another way, like going for a long walk, or asking your best friend for a hug.
+When initiating a break up lying about the reasons for the split is incredibly tempting.
+It is usually people’s first strategy for “not hurting someone” but it fails, pretty much every time.
+You may think you are protecting your soon-to-be former SO by lying but really you’re only avoiding your own pain, discomfort, and guilt.
+Lying is both misleading and unfair to the other person.
+Even the best, most believable lie (“I’ve decided I just want to be single for a while”) can leave them brokenhearted but hopeful, only to have their heart DOUBLE-broken when they see you start dating someone else, whenever that may happen.
+Don’t leave them hanging onto false hope.
+There are other ways to soothe your own guilt, like going for a long walk or asking your best friend for a hug.

-– Choosing your words carefully: For instance, maybe don’t go into too much detail about why you think they’re wrong for you.
+For instance, don’t go into too much detail about why you think they’re wrong for you.
 Some words can really get stuck in people’s heads.
-If you can keep the message clear but succinct, you’re doing a kindness: “I just don’t have those feelings for you [anymore] and I’m sorry.”
-No false hope, no unnecessary opinionating about their suitability as bf/gf material.
+If you can keep the message clear and succinct, you’re doing a kindness: “I just don’t have those feelings for you [anymore] and I’m sorry.”
+No false hope, no unnecessary analysis about their suitability as bf/gf material.